algosup/2024-2025-project-5-bubble-intermarche-team-4/documents/functional/FunctionalSpecifications.md

 ## Introduction

-This document outlines the **functional specifications** for the development of a mobile web application for [Intermarché](https://www.intermarche.com/?srsltid=AfmBOop3uKBkrZ9x8Szj8EtpgHOqzuk_bHP3x1af4_9TrFf_640On9RY).
+This document outlines the **functional specifications** for the development of a mobile web application for [Intermarché](https://www.intermarche.com/?srsltid=AfmBOop3uKBkrZ9x8Szj8EtpgHOqzuk_bHP3x1af4_9TrFf_640On9RY) named Cheerish.
 Its purpose is to clearly define the project's requirements, scope, and objectives, ensuring that all stakeholders share a unified understanding of what is being developed.

 ### Project Overview